f5devcentral/f5-rseries-training/docs/rseries_security.rst

     r10900(config)# commit
     Commit complete.

 To configure the SSH timeout via the CLI, use the command **system settings config sshd-idle-timeout <value-in-seconds>**.
+This idle-timeout will apply to both bash sessions over SSH, as well as F5OS CLI sesssions over SSH.
 Be sure to issue a commit to save the changes.
 In the case below, the CLI session should disconnect after 300 seconds of inactivity.

 .. code-block:: bash